Fun Rainbow Parrotfish Facts For Kids | Kidadl

 How do they reproduce?

 As the rainbow parrotfish (Scarus guacamaia) moves in harem groups, each of these groups is dominated by a male who mates with other mature female fish in this group.
 Every such group has primary and secondary males.
 Primary males are born males.
-When this dominant primary male dies, a female within the group, which is dominant, converts its sex to male, changing their morphology and behavior, too.
+When this dominant primary male dies, a female within the group, which is dominant, converts its sex to male, changing its morphology and behavior, too.
 This is the secondary male, born female but changed to male.
-Spawning happens where the females release thousands of eggs to fertilize with the sperm released by the primary male.
+Spawning happens when the females release thousands of eggs to fertilize with the sperm released by the primary male.
 Sneak spawning also happens when a group of primary males enters the harem by disguising themselves as female.
 They are all adapted to this kind of process as they release a cloud of gametes overwhelming the primary male.
 This also increases the chance of fertilization for females.

 Generally, these fertilized eggs hatch into small forms after about 25 hours.
 They have a small body, less than 0.1 in in length, and drift in the sea and settle on reefs eventually.
 These larvae feed after about three days.
 The parental role in their upbringing is none.